codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 * Jira ticket: The bug or feature request that initiated the change.

-### Explore application views for Products
+### Explore application views in Products
 Switch between Kubernetes (Pods), version control (Git) and issue-tracking (Features) views of the applications assigned to the selected Product.
-Identify the technical details on the deployment, the latest commit and feature details important to the different stakeholders.
+Identify the technical details on the deployment, the latest commit, and feature details important to the different stakeholders.

+Instead of switching between different systems to get answers to common questions that you have as a project or product manager, you can get your answers for  all the applications in the Product through the different view modes.

 <br>
 <br>